ohjay/chickensong/README.md

 ## Reflections

 As you can hear, this project ended up being more challenging than I had anticipated and the results were not stellar.
-I attribute this mainly to the fact that my chicken data was not very structured (unlike classical music), and it's a difficult task to translate irregular clucking and background noise to fluid music using current audio-based domain translation methods.
-This is evidenced by the fact that autoencoder reconstructions are chicken-like, but the translations are not.
-There are quite a few semantic facets of audio to get right in a domain translation: timbre, rhythm, melody, "foreground sound" in the case of my messy chicken data, volume, etc. So perhaps some kind of disentanglement would be helpful, to exploit the structure of audio in a learning-related fashion.
+I attribute this mainly to the fact that my chicken data was not very structured (unlike classical music), and it's inherently a difficult task to translate irregular clucking and background noise into fluid music using current audio-based domain translation methods.
+This is evidenced by the fact that the autoencoder reconstructions are chicken-like, but the translations are less obviously so.
+There are quite a few semantic facets of audio to get right in a domain translation: timbre, rhythm, melody, "foreground sound" in the case of my messy chicken data, volume, etc. So perhaps some kind of disentanglement would be helpful, to exploit the structure of audio in a learning context.

 ## References